thanos-io/thanos/docs/components/query.md

 If you prefer availability over accuracy you can set tighter timeout to underlying StoreAPI than overall query timeout.
 If partial response strategy is NOT `abort`, this will "ignore" slower StoreAPIs producing just warning with 200 status code response.

+#### Sticky StoreAPI nodes

+Thanos Query periodically checks the health of the StoreAPI nodes that it knows about via the `Info()` gRPC call.
+However, if one is failing then it is not considered a part of the active set of StoreAPI nodes.
+To make them always part of the active set, you need to make them "sticky" - their last available information will be retained even in the face of a failure of a health-check.

+This is useful in the cases where you have some kind of caching layer in front of Thanos Query i.e. Cortex's `query-frontend` and you know that certain nodes must always be alive.
+It allows you to get a partial response when one of the sticky nodes goes down.

+To make a node sticky you need to add a suffix `+sticky` to the end of the address.

 ### Deduplication replica labels.

 | HTTP URL/FORM parameter | Type | Default | Example |